 KONUSThe Konus experiment provides omnidirectional and continuous coverage of cosmic gamma-ray transients.
 It is the first Russian scientific instrument to fly on an American satellite since space cooperation between the U.S. and Russia was resumed in 1987.
 The Principal Investigator (PI) is E. P. Mazets of the Ioffe Institute in St. Petersburg, Russia, and the Co-PI is T. L. Cline of Goddard.
 The instrument monitors cosmic gamma-ray bursts (GRBs), soft gamma repeaters (SGRs), solar flares, and other transients with the moderate energy resolution available from scintillation spectrometers.
 It provides event time profiles in three energy ranges, from 10 to 770 keV, with 64-millisecond time resolution.
 In addition, 2-millisecond resolution is provided during high-intensity portions of events.
 The instrument also monitors the gamma-ray and particle backgrounds continuously, except for interruptions to readout burst profiles.

 The Konus instrument consists of two detectors and an electronics package from Russia, and an interface unit from Goddard.
 The two identical detectors are mounted on the top and bottom of the spacecraft aligned with the spin axis; the other two assemblies are in the spacecraft body.
 The sensors, copies of ones successfully flown on earlier Soviet COSMOS, VENERA and MIR missions, and similar to the spectroscopy modifications of the Compton-GRO BATSE, are scintillation crystal detectors of 200 cm2 area, shielded by Pb/Sn.
 Quasi-isotropic sensitivity is a result of the design and location of the two sensors.
-In interplanetary space far outside the Earth's magnetosphere, Konus has the advantages over Earth- orbiting GRB monitors of continuous coverage, uninterrupted by Earth occultation, and a steady background, undistorted by passages through the Earth's trapped radiation.Konus is now providing (with the demise of Compton-GRO) the only full-time, high-sensitivity near-Earth vertex in the interplanetary GRB network (IPN).
+In interplanetary space far outside the Earth's magnetosphere, Konus has the advantages over Earth- orbiting GRB monitors of continuous coverage, uninterrupted by Earth occultation, and a steady background, undistorted by passages through the Earth's trapped radiation.Konus provided the only full-time, high-sensitivity near-Earth vertex in the interplanetary GRB network (IPN).
 Along with Ulysses and the NEAR mission, Konus completes this IPN in a fully long-baseline geometry that enables GRB source determinations to arc-minute accuracy.
 In addition, comparisons of the event count rates from the two Konus detectors can provide a spacecraft spin elevation measurement that translates to an ecliptic latitude source locus.
-This broad feature, when other source determinations, such as from BeppoSAX or Rossi XTE, are absent, enables the resolution of the IPN source ring intersection redundancy.
+This broad feature, when other source determinations, such as from BeppoSAX or Rossi XTE, were absent, enabled the resolution of the IPN source ring intersection redundancy.

 The 1999-2000 Ulysses/NEAR/Konus IPN has localized a number of GRBs with adequate precision and with sufficient alert rapidity to enable counterpart studies that have produced redshifts and other valuable GRB-associated measurements.
 In addition to its GRB studies, Konus has contributed recent advances in the studies of other hard x-ray transients, i.e., soft gamma repeaters (SGRs), the giant August 1998 SGR flare, and the bursting pulsar.
 Like its sister experiment on Wind, TGRS, Konus has provided little evidence for the existence of narrow spectral features in gamma ray bursts.